 Support for Children to Learn to Talk and Communicate

-Every child deserves the best start in life, and developing speech and language skills is crucial for a child to reach their full potential.
-Effective communication is essential for learning at school, socialising with family, and playing with friends.
+Every child deserves the best start in life and developing speech and language skills are important life skills.
+Effective communication is essential for letting us know what they need, learning at school, socialising with family, and playing with friends.

 Research into brain development has shown that the first three years of a child’s life are critical for the development of robust language and communication skills.

 While most children develop language skills with few problems, some need more support.
-This support can come from family members, childcare practitioners, early years workers, and community members.
+This support can come from family members, childcare practitioners, and early years workers.

 Stages of Speech and Language Development